 These small group activities have two goals: the first is to have hands-on activities to reinforce and enjoy the topic of study we have just finished.
 Activities such as painting, games, journal writing, crafts and some type of cooking/decorating activity are set up in a rotational form.
 The second purpose is to give our parents the opportunity to be involved with their child’s school experience.
 It is a wonderful time of discovery for the students.

-- Nursery Rhyme Centers
+- Nursery Rhyme Centers and Parade

 - Thanksgiving Centers

 - Christmas Centers (Christmas story dramatized)